grantcarthew/scripts/README.md

 # bin

-My home binary files and scripts for Bash and Linux
+My scripts for all kinds of automation and workflows.

 ## Dependencies